 Where can I get a Ninja Foodi Pressure Cooker?

-- Add the frozen roast, bone broth and seasonings to the removable cooking pot
+- Add the frozen or fresh roast, bone broth and seasonings to the removable cooking pot

 - Set the time to 90 minutes or 1 hour and 30 minutes and press "Start/Stop"